LBruni98/Maths-Code-Samples/README.md

-# Other-Coding-Tasks
+# Other-Tasks-and-Items
-Little tasks that can be used as references
+Little tasks that can be used as references and other items